AACI Kosher Russia – Moscow & St. Petersburg

 Kosher dinner and Overnight in Moscow.

 Onto the Synagogue and Holocaust Memorial complex.
 The memorial site was built in 1998 by architect Moshe Zarhy from Israel and it is located on Poklonnaya Gora in Moscow.
 The synagogue was built to complement an Orthodox church and a mosque that are also part of the outdoor museum dedicated to Russia’s victory in World War II.
-En route to the hotel we stop at the Muzeon-a beautiful outdoor sculpture park.
+Spend the early afternoon on the most prestigious street of Moscow to see how the upper-class lived-Arbat Street.
+En route to the hotel, we will stop at the Muzeon-a beautiful outdoor sculpture park.

-On Shabbat attend services at the lovely Marina Roshca Communtiy Center.
-After Shabbat lunch, we will go on a walking tour of the area.
+On Shabbat, if you wish, you can attend services at the lovely Choral Synagogue.
+After Shabbat lunch, we offer an optional walking tour of the area.

 In the evening enjoy a night city tour